tawounfouet/tawounfouet/README.md

     databases: ["MySql", "PostgresSQL", "sqlite"],
   },
-  currentFocus: "Model driven development with montiGem and springboot",
+  currentFocus: "Exploring the world of Data Science and running machine learning models in the Field of Finance ",
   hobbies: ["Athlete" :"I am in love with Running 🏃‍♂️"], ["Audio Books" : "I listen most of the sefl-developpement audios book and Motivationnal track]
 };
 ```